 For more information about FMLA and the institution’s sick leave pool eligibility requirements, please contact Leave Management at (409) 747-4645.

-- Question: Is the EAC like the former CMC Human Development (HD) program?
+- Question (EAC Role): Is the EAC like the former CMC Human Development (HD) program?
 (Posted 3/6/13)

 - Response: The EAC is not the same as HD.
 EAC is not involved in employee coaching or training.
 The EAC is simply a voice for employees and the EAC tries to help address policy issues and concerns by directing them to the appropriate responsible entity.
 Generally, employees should follow their chain of command in addressing personal issues or concerns.